Home, Car & Student Financing

 Types of Loans

-- Consumer Loan: A Consumer loan is a loan taken out by an individual, usually for a large purchase like a car.
+- Consumer Loans: Loans taken out by an individual, usually for a large purchase like a car.

-- Payday Loan: Payday Loans are meant to be small, short-term loans offered at a very high interest rate.
-In fact, Idaho has the highest payday loan interest rates in the country at an annual percentage rate of 582%.
-Idaho passed the Payday Loan Act in 2014 that limited payday loans to no more than 25% of the borrower’s gross monthly income or $1,000, whichever is lower.
-Payday lenders must provide an extended payment plan for borrowers who are having difficulty paying off their loans that allows the borrower to pay off the loan over 60 days in four equal installments with no additional fees.
+- Payday Loans: Loans that are meant to be small, short-term loans offered at a very high interest rate.
+Idaho has had one of the highest payday loan interest rates in the country at an annual percentage rate of 521%.
+Idaho passed the Payday Loan Act to limit payday loans to no more than 25% of the borrower’s gross monthly income or $1,000, whichever is lower.
+Payday lenders must provide an extended payment plan for borrowers who are having difficulty paying off their loans to pay off the loan over 60 days with no additional fees.